victronenergy/venus-html5-app/README.md

 To run the ui tests in CI-style use `npm run test:e2e`

+### 3.4 Simulating/Debugging MFD UI locally

+MFDs ship web browsers based on `AppleWebKit/537` or `AppleWebKit/601`.

+Partially Simulating the MFD web browser can be achieved by running any browser using the same engine.

+Google Chrome 49 runs `AppleWebKit/537`, so contains all the same CSS/JS limitations, and can be use to simulate/debug CSS issues faster.

 ## 4. Making a release

 Whenever a new tag is created, GitHub Actions will build the app, archive the built files and upload them as `venus-html5-app.tar.gz` to the Github Release associated with the tag.